Updated: September 2017

-This is a small little stove that will get the job done without too much trouble.
-It has a pretty slick operating interface, which allows you to see temperature, what phase of combustion the stove is in, and whether the feeding motor is working.
-Other than the display the rest of the stove is admittedly average, which is not a bad thing.
+This is a small little unit that will get the job done without too much trouble.
+It has a pretty slick operating interface, which allows you to see temperature, what phase of combustion it’s in, and whether the feeding motor is working.
+Other than the display the rest of the design/features is admittedly average, which is not a bad thing.

 We have a few qualms with it though.
-One is the high price, which does not make sense for a stove with such a small hopper.
+One is the high price, which does not make sense considering the size of the hopper.
 Another, is the unclear heat output.
-In a response to a customer’s inquiry the manufacturer stated that the stove would heat 1,800 square feet easily, but could even go as high as 2,500 square feet based on the height of the room.
-This approximation is exceptionally wide, when you consider other stove manufacturers will give a single digit response.
+In a response to a customer’s inquiry the manufacturer stated that the model would heat 1,800 square feet easily, but could even go as high as 2,500 square feet based on the height of the room.
+This approximation is exceptionally wide, when you consider other manufacturers will give a single digit response.
 There is truth to the fact that heat output will vary based on room size, but the lack of a specific number seems odd to us.

-Overall, this seems to be a reliable stove, but is relatively unpopular with consumers.
-If you don’t like anything by Comfortbilt, Pleasant Hearth, or Castle then this is probably the stove for you.
+Overall, this seems to be a reliable product, but is relatively unpopular with consumers.
+If you don’t like anything by Comfortbilt, Pleasant Hearth, or Castle then this is probably the choice for you.

-A pellet stove works by burning wood pellets, which are compressed pieces of wood waste such as sawdust.
+It works by burning wood pellets (vs. logs like a wood stove), which are compressed pieces of wood waste such as sawdust.

-- The pellets are loaded into the stove’s hopper (storage area)
+- The pellets are loaded into the hopper (storage area)

-- They are fed into the stove’s burn pot (steel bin for burning) by an augur (corkscrew conveyer belt).
-There are also gravity fed pellet stoves that do not require an augur, but these are normally much larger machines.
+- They are fed into the burn pot (steel bin for burning) by an augur (corkscrew conveyer belt).
+There are also gravity fed versions that do not require an augur, but these are normally much larger machines.

-- The pellets are ignited by an electric ignitor or manually with a grill lighter.
+- They are ignited by an electric ignitor or manually with a grill lighter.

-- A series of electric combustion fans and air intakes causes the pellets to burn intensely, and the heat to radiate around the room (also excretes exhaust gas).
+- A series of electric combustion fans and air intakes causes them to burn intensely, and the heat to radiate around the room (also excretes exhaust gas).

-As you may have noticed from the step-by-step, pellet stoves require electricity to operate the fans, thermostat, and circuit board which controls the operation.
-These electrical components make pellet stoves more hands off than wood stoves, but the downside is that you are reliant on electricity.
+As you may have noticed from the step-by-step, these little machines require electricity to operate the fans, thermostat, and circuit board which controls the operation.
+These electrical components make the final product more hands off than log burning burners, but the downside is that you are reliant on electricity.
 A simple solution would be to connect a backup battery pack that uses an inverter and a battery from a small car or boat.
-There are non electric pellet stoves, but those are rare.
+There are non electric varieties, but those are rare.

-- Efficiency: Since the internal air circulation in pellet stoves is managed by electrically programmed and optimized fans/blowers, pellet stoves have a high average efficiency.
-The actual number is between 60-80% efficiency depending on the stove (as rated by EPA).
-This means you will be getting more heat from your pellets.
+- Efficiency: Since the internal air circulation is managed by electrically programmed and optimized fans/blowers, pellets burners have a high average efficiency.
+The actual number is between 60-80% efficiency depending on the model (as rated by EPA).
+This means you will be getting more heat from your fuel.

-- Save Money: Overall, the cost of heating using wood pellets is cheaper than using electricity or oil (but still not as cheap as natural gas).
-Additionally, there are some states that give tax incentives for using wood pellet stoves.
+- Save Money: Overall, the cost of heating is cheaper than using electricity or oil (but still not as cheap as natural gas).
+Additionally, there are some states that give tax incentives.

-- Clean: Pellet stoves burn cleanly and produce only a fine ash.
-If you take care of your pellet stove it will not produce creosote, which is a sticky black substance that can accumulate in the stove exhaust, ignite, and pose serious damage to property.
+- Clean: They burn cleanly and produce only a fine ash.
+If you take care of your model it will not produce creosote, which is a sticky black substance that can accumulate in the exhaust, ignite, and pose serious damage to property.

-- Easy Maintenance: Simply dump pellets in, and clean the ash out
+- Easy Maintenance: Simply dump fuel in, and clean the ash out

-- Approved for RV homes: Pellet stoves (although not all of them, so make sure you check) meet requirements for use in a mobile home.
+- Approved for RV homes: ALTHOUGH not all of them, so make sure you check that yours meets requirements for use in a mobile home.

-- Horizontal Venting: Unlike a wood burning stove, which requires a vertical exhaust pipe, pellet stoves have a double walled exhaust pipe that is oriented horizontally.
-This mean you can route it directly outside same as you would a cooking stove.
+- Horizontal Venting: Unlike a other stoves, which requires a vertical exhaust pipe, these have a double walled exhaust pipe that is oriented horizontally.
+This mean you can route it directly outside same as you would while cooking.

 There is less maintenance involved, because the overall burn is cleaner.
 That being said, here are some helpful tips.

-- Refill the stove with pellets daily (depending on the size of the hopper)
+- Refill daily (depending on the size of the hopper)

-- Empty the ashpan once a week (average if you are using stove daily).
+- Empty the ashpan once a week (average if you are using daily).

 - Examine (daily) the burn pot to make sure the air vents are not being blocked by anything.